 What Pauline Hanson did was dredge up and fuel dormant racism.
 She exposed a part of Australia’s social consciousness and collective karmic psyche that was to me repulsive.
 Despite my judgements of it at the time, the fact of the matter is that it was there and it needed to be dealt with.

-Social change requires both the dark and the light.
+Social change requires both the shadow and the light.

 Despite the discomfort at the time, and the pain that was caused to people through her words and the communities actions, it was all necessary for the social change process.
 In the end Pauline Hanson lost nor did her party survive.
 On the contrary, Australia was able to face up to the darker aspects of its culture.
 In looking back on it now though, it was necessary.
 And to perhaps go one step further (or at risk too far), Pauline Hanson was an important figure in Australian changemaking.